Gankare/portfolio/SpellSlingers/README.md

 ![Ingame to spellmenu](/SpellSlingers/Images/IngameTo_SpellMenu.gif)

 <details>
-<summary>Playercontroller script, Controlls for pausing the game and navigating the pausemenu)</summary>
+<summary>Playercontroller code, Controlls for pausing the game and navigating the pausemenu)</summary>

 The player who paused the game becomes the pausemaster and is the only one that can navigate the pause menu:
 ![Player Controller pause](/SpellSlingers/Code/Playercontroller_Pause.png)